 Alzheimer’s is a frightening disease that many New York residents, unfortunately, encounter, sometimes at a much younger age than expected.
 In fact, authorities note that 4 percent of the 5.4 million individuals in our country who suffer from the disease have early-onset Alzheimer’s.
 Often it strikes when a person is still in their 40s or 50s.
 When that happens, it may be necessary to seek Social Security disability benefits for illness.

 When a debilitating disease such as Alzheimer’s affects an individual, it can become difficult to maintain employment.
 Unfortunately for some, when that happens, the worker may not qualify for traditional unemployment benefits due to their diagnosis.

 Social Security disability benefits were designed, in part, to assist those who can no longer work due to illness, injury or other conditions.
 The monthly payments can be a significant help to families and individuals who cannot make ends meet due to their inability to work.

-Source: Las Vegas Sun, "As Alzheimer's ravages father's mind, son takes off on cross-country journey in support," Jackie Valley, April 17, 2012
+Source: Las Vegas Sun, “As Alzheimer’s ravages father’s mind, the son takes off on a cross-country journey in support,” Jackie Valley, April 17, 2012